LowkeyCoding/AddToPath-Windows/README.md

 # AddToPath-Windows
-Simple program that lets you add things to the global path on windows
+Add folders to the Windows PATH environment variable